LMNonlinear/HarMNqEEG/readme.md

 notes:

 1. check the electrodes used in data_gatherer.m
-2. you can directly create the meta-information table when you run the data_gatherer.m loop according to the example
+2. create the meta-information table according to the example

 *.\data\example\DataInfo_Barbados1978Malnutrition_44.csv*